Elbow: Function

-The function of the elbow joint is to extend and flex the arm grasp and reach for objects.
+The function of the elbow joint is to extend and flex the arm.
 The range of movement in the elbow is from 0 degrees of elbow extension to 150 degrees of elbow flexion.
 Muscles contributing to function are all flexion (biceps brachii, brachialis, and brachioradialis) and extension muscles (triceps and anconeus).

 In humans, the main task of the elbow is to properly place the hand in space by shortening and lengthening the upper limb.
 While the superior radioulnar joint shares joint capsule with the elbow joint, it plays no functional role at the elbow.

 With the elbow extended, the long axis of the humerus and that of the ulna coincide.
 At the same time, the articular surfaces on both bones are located in front of those axes and deviate from them at an angle of 45°.
 Additionally, the forearm muscles that originate at the elbow are grouped at the sides of the joint in order not to interfere with its movement.
 The wide angle of flexion at the elbow made possible by this arrangement — almost 180° — allows the bones to be brought almost in parallel to each other.